[wpforms id="406" title="false" description="false"]

 Cow moose in marsh

-Moosehead Lake area was the first place I’ve ever seen a moose in the wild some 2o years ago and I have to say that although we go there often, I’ve always seen moose when traveling in that area.
+Moosehead Lake area was the first place I’ve ever seen a moose in the wild some 20 years ago and always see moose there when traveling in the area of Maine.

 There are many places in this area to spot moose so here are the most common places to look: